TheArctesian/marxist.store/Books/Plan.md

     - [ ] 1917: The State and Revolution
     - [ ] 1918: The Proletarian Revolution and the Renegade Kautsky
     - [ ] 1920: Left-Wing Communism: An Infantile Disorder
+    - [ ] 1923: The Three Sources and Three Component Parts of Marxism
 - Josef Stalin
     - [ ] 1907: Anarchism or Socialism?
         This was Stalin's first major published work.
 It was a response to the anarchist critique of Marxism.